TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
-<summary>Explain ephemeral volume types vs. persistent volumes in regards to Pods</summary><br><b>
+<summary>Explain ephemeral volume types vs. persistent volumes in regards to Pods ✅ </summary><br><b>

 Ephemeral volume types have the lifetime of a pod as opposed to persistent volumes which exist beyond the lifetime of a Pod.

 </b></details>

 <details>
-<summary>Provide at least one use-case for each of the following volume types:
+<summary>Provide at least one use-case for each of the following volume types: ✅

 * emptyDir
 * hostPath